 An oil tanker docks at Kinder Morgan’s Westridge Marine Terminal in Burnaby, B.C.

-February 2016 – It might seem a little unusual for a landlocked oil and natural gas company to be building a marine team.
+March 2017 – It might seem a little unusual for a landlocked oil and natural gas company to have a marine team.
 It makes perfect sense to us, though, as we work to strengthen and broaden our customer base internationally, where we can typically receive a higher price for our oil and create more value for our shareholders and all Canadians.